Vishwananda

 Vishwananda (born Mahadeosingh 'Visham' Komalram in 1978), known to followers as Paramahamsa Sri Swami Vishwananda, is a Mauritian neo-Hindu religious leader.
-He is the founder of Bhakti Marga, a neo-Hindu organization that has ashrams and temples in many countries.
-His main ashram is in the small village of Springen (Heidenrod) in the Taunus, and teaches his own version of kriya yoga called Atma Kriya Yoga.
+He is the founder of Bhakti Marga, a neo-Hindu organization.
+His main ashram is in the small village of Springen (Heidenrod) in the Taunus, Germany, and teaches his own version of kriya yoga called Atma Kriya Yoga.

 By the end of 2022 Bhakti Marga had around 10,000 followers and between 30 and 50 ashrams worldwide.
 By the end of 2023 Vishwananda had around 50,000 followers, which includes 450 initiated male and female Brahmacharis, as well as 50 male and female Swamis and Rishis.
-All of them have taken a vow to renounce all material things, to follow the principle of non-violence, and to concentrate fully on the divine.
 The order is rooted in the cultural tradition of India and sees itself as an offshoot of Sanatana Dharma, an "eternal religion".
-Vishwananda is one of the world's most well-known spiritual gurus.

 Life

 Vishwananda was born on 13 June 1978 into a Hindu Brahmin family (originated in Bihar) in Beau Bassin-Rose Hill, Mauritius.
-According to reports from family members Vishwananda had a special spiritual inclination already in his childhood and youth.
-Instead of playing, he preferred prayer and visits to holy places.
-Supposedly at the age of five he had an apparition while he was in the hospital of Mahavatar Babaji, whom he recognized as his personal guru.

 He entered samadhi for the first time at the age of 14.
 Samadhi is described as a profound state of meditation marked by total union with God.

 After finishing his secondary education, he became a spiritual master at the age of 19 and soon after made his first journey to Europe.
-Since 1998 he was invited to Switzerland and England, and later to Germany, Poland, South Africa, Portugal and other countries where Bhakti Marga now has smaller centres.
-More and more followers started to gathered around the seemingly charismatic Vishwananda during darshans.
-During these events there is singing of Bhajans, the guru gives lectures, and touches his followers at the third eye as a form of shaktipat and distributes vibhuti.
+Since 1998 he was invited to Switzerland and England, and later to Germany, Poland, South Africa, Portugal and other countries.
+Around the turn of the century, he was baptized in Switzerland and married.

 In 2004, he purchased a property in the small village of Steffenshof in Hunsrück, Rhineland-Palatinate, and expanded into an ashram.
 There, in July 2005, he established the organisation Bhakti Marga.

 Since 2005, Vishwananda has been traveling across the globe, sharing his vision of meditation, which embraces the belief that all religions follow a unifying path rooted in love and spirituality.